'Lalit Modi, Shame on You' - S Sreesanth’s Wife Lambasts Former IPL Chairman & Michael Clarke for Releasing Harbhajan Singh Slap Video - Cricxtasy

 Harbhajan was suspended for the remainder of the season and slapped with an 11-match ban.

-Bhuvneshwari Sreesanth, wife of former India pacer Sreesanth, has lambasted the former IPL chairman Lalit Modi and the former Australian captain Michael Clarke for releasing the infamous “slap-gate” scandal, also involving Harbhajan Singh.
+Bhuvneshwari Sreesanth, wife of former India pacer Sreesanth, has lambasted the former IPL chairman Lalit Modi and the former Australian captain Michael Clarke for releasing the infamous “slap-gate” scandal video, also involving Harbhajan Singh.

+The controversy erupted again after Modi appeared on Clarke’s Beyond 23 podcast, where he revealed the unseen footage of the 2008 altercation video.
+The clip that was reportedly taken from the security cameras available in the stadium was displayed during the show.

 Reacting to the video that came to the surface after 17 years, Bhuvneshwari took to Instagram to issue a statement, allegedly accusing both Modi and Clarke of chasing attention from where both players had moved on from.